-- \$4,500,000 cash - A promissory note in the principal amount of \$1,500,000 (the "First Loan"), with the principal amount of the First Loan bearing simple interest at a rate of 8% per annum and payable in six equal monthly instalments of \$250,000 each plus interest, commencing on January 31, 2015. - 5,500,000 common shares of the Company issued to Oroco at the date of closing;

-- A promissory note to Oroco in the principal amount of \$4,125,000 million (the "Second Loan"), with the principal amount of the Second Loan bearing no interest and payable on August 30, 2015.
-The Company may elect at its sole discretion to pay the principal amount of the Second Loan in cash or by issuing to Oroco 16,500,000 common shares; - A production royalty calculated as 20% of the difference between the market price of gold and \$1,250 per ounce up to a maximum of US\$90 per ounce of gold produced from the project, for the greater of (i) the first 90,000 ounces of gold produced from the Cerro Prieto Project and (ii) all ounces of gold produced from the Project until the completion of five full years of commercial production. - The Company completed a private placement for 5,000,000 units of Oroco for CDN\$1,000,000 (\$1,002,570 USD).
-Each unit was purchased at CDN\$0.20 and is comprised of one common share and one non-transferable share purchase warrant, with each warrant exercisable at a price of CDN\$0.25, expiring February 4, 2015.
+- \$4.5 million in cash - A promissory note in the principal amount of \$1.5 million (the "First Loan"), with the principal amount of the First Loan bearing simple interest at a rate of 8% per annum and payable in six equal monthly instalments of \$250,000 each plus interest, commencing on January 31, 2015.
+Principal outstanding as at March 31, 2015 and date of this report was \$1.0 million. - 5.5 million common shares of the Company issued to Oroco at the date of closing; - A promissory note to Oroco in the principal amount of \$4.1 million (the "Second Loan"), with the principal amount of the Second Loan bearing no interest and payable on August 30, 2015.
+The Company may elect at its sole discretion to pay the principal amount of the Second Loan in cash or by issuing to Oroco 16.5 million common shares; - A production royalty calculated as 20% of the difference between the market price of gold and \$1,250 per ounce up to a maximum of US\$90 per ounce of gold produced from the project, for the greater of (i) the first 90,000 ounces of gold produced from the Cerro Prieto Project and (ii) all ounces of gold produced from the Project until the completion of five full years of commercial production. - The Company completed a private placement for 5.0 million units of Oroco for CDN\$1.0 million (\$1.0 million).
+Each unit was purchased at CDN\$0.20 and is comprised of one common share and one non-transferable share purchase warrant, with each warrant exercisable at a price of CDN\$0.25.